FFathan/DigiNote/ML/README.md

 - Train the model with more data, bigger dataset.
 - Use a dataset with more variety of words, more characters, and more languages.
 - Use better pre-processing function for feeding the data into the model.
 (Using batch sizing instead of feeding the data one by one).
+- Use better word segmentation function to detect the words in the image.
+- Use better thresholding filter function to detect the words in the image.
+- Use better bounding box function to detect the words in the image.

 ## References for code, dataset, methods approach